SABS-R3/software-engineering-day3/_episodes/13-refactoring.md

 int count = 0;
 const double x = 10.;
 ~~~
-{: .language-cpp}
+{: .source}

-In contrast, a dynamically typed language like Python, does not need / allow variables to have a type defined as the variable may hold multiple values of multiple different types over its lifetime:
+In contrast, a dynamically typed language like Python, does not need / allow variables to have a type defined as the variable may hold multiple values of multiple different types over its lifetime.

 ~~~
 count = 0